 EU Biodiesel Solutions

-As a leading international marketer and distributor of biofuels, Targray is well positioned to support the evolving requirements of EU biodiesel producers and consumers.
+As a leading European marketer and distributor of biofuels, Targray is focused on supporting the evolving requirements of the EU biodiesel marketplace.

-Operating out of Targray offices in Geneva, Switzerland, our European biodiesel team works collaboratively with major EU commodity traders, brokers, biofuel producers, diesel distributors, fuel retailers and transport companies to create new efficiencies across the low-carbon fuel supply chain.
-Our biodiesel tank positions in Antwerp, Belgium enable us to ensure a secure, dependable supply of fuel for customers throughout Europe.
+Operating out of Targray’s Geneva trading desk, our European biodiesel team works collaboratively with stakeholders across the supply chain.
+Our customers include commodity traders, brokers, biofuel producers, diesel distributors and fuel retailers throughout Europe.
+Our biodiesel tank positions in Antwerp enable us to ensure a secure, dependable supply of fuel in several growing markets.

 Biodiesel blending in the EU

-In the European transport sector, biodiesel can effectively be used both when blended with fossil diesel fuel and in pure form.
-Tests undertaken by motor manufacturers in the European Union on blends with diesel oil up to 5-10%, or at 25-30% and 100% pure biodiesel have resulted in guarantees for each use type.
+In the European transportation sector, biodiesel can effectively be used both when blended with fossil diesel fuel and in pure form.
+Tests undertaken by EU motor manufacturers on various blend levels have resulted in guarantees for each use type.
 Moreover, its use as a transport fuel does not require any changes to the fuel supply chain infrastructure.

 European Biodiesel Production

-Biodiesel has been produced on a commercial scale in the European Union since 1992, largely in response to positive signals from EU institutions.
+Biodiesel has been produced on a commercial scale in Europe since 1992.
+This has largely been in response to positive signals from EU institutions.
 Today, there are approximately 120 plants in the EU producing upwards of 6 million tonnes of biodiesel annually.
 These plants are primarily located in Germany, Italy, Austria, France and Sweden.

-Legislation to promote and regulate the use of biodiesel is in force in various countries including Austria, France, Germany, Italy and Sweden.
+Legislation to promote and regulate biodiesel use is currently in force in various countries including Austria, France, Germany, and Italy.
 At the EU level, strict guidelines in compliance with CEN Standardisation (EN14214) are in place to insure quality and performance.

 Renewable Energy Directive (RED II)

-The Renewable Energy Directive established an overall policy for the production and promotion of energy from renewable sources in the European Union.
-It required the EU to fulfill at least 20% of its total energy needs with renewables by 2020 – to be achieved through the attainment of individual national targets.
+The Renewable Energy Directive (RED) established an overall policy for renewable energy production and promotion in the European Union.
+It required the EU to fulfill at least 20% of its total energy needs with renewables by 2020.
+This was to be achieved through the attainment of individual national targets.
 All EU countries had to ensure that at least 10% of their transport fuels came from renewable sources by 2020.